 Millenium Community Garden, Tipperary

 Gairdín Gortahork, Donegal

 Ballina Karen Community Garden, Mayo

-This training and mentoring programme for communities across Ireland to grow and save their own food seed was developed with funding received through Rethink Ireland’s Innovate Together programme, Community Foundations Ireland, the Irish Seed Savers Supporter base and donors.
+This training and mentoring programme for communities across Ireland to grow and save their own food seed was developed with funding received through Rethink Ireland’s Innovate Together programme, The Community Foundation for Ireland, The Heritage Council and the Irish Seed Savers Supporter base and donors.
 We would like to thank all involved.

 We look forward to working with the community garden groups to develop seed communities throughout Ireland.
 Updates on the Community Seed Guardians Programme will regularly appear on the Irish Seed Savers website social media channels.